reactjs/react.dev/content/docs/optimizing-performance.md

 - Interact with your page and you should see colored borders momentarily appear around any element that has redrawn.

-You should expect to see redraws on components that are updating in the DOM, but you shouldn't see them around components that aren't updating.
-So if you see redraws on components that are not updating then you know you have an opportunity to optimize there by not re-rendering it.
+You should expect to correctly see redraws on components that are updating in the DOM, but you shouldn't see them around components that are not updating.
+So if you see redraws on components that are not updating then you know you have a needless `render()`.
 In the following example we see a very poorly optimized app; everything is being re-rendered in the virtual DOM even though only the text input component needs to be re-rendered:

 <img src="https://i.imgur.com/dGIGC5p.gif" style="max-width:100%; margin-top:20px;" alt="React DevTools Highlight Updates example" />